oTTeuMsTudio/teach-me-rust-deepseek/Dioxus/App 1.md

+# Build Website, Mobile Apps, and Desktop App using Dioxus
 Dioxus is a modern, declarative UI framework for Rust that allows you to build websites, mobile apps, and desktop applications using a single codebase.
 It is inspired by React and Flutter, making it familiar to developers who have experience with these frameworks.
 Lets get started with Dioxus to build a website and a mobile app.

 ---